BeancurdPachelbel/curtain_v2/README.md

 Accelerate the stepper, create a new task to change the value, update the readme

+will add hall sensor support, seems much more stable

 ## About the Project
 Coming soon...
 ### Some of the Project's introduction